 This unassuming spot on Seaside’s main drag perfectly mirrors this burg’s cotton-candy-beach-town personality.
 It offers all of the classic doughnut varieties: glazed and jelly-filled, maple and chocolate bars, apple fritters, twists, and buttermilk bars as well as their signature item, a sprinkled raised doughnut, glazed with pink (strawberry spiked!) frosting.
 Another pastry case reveals some surprises like their “extra large” croissant and likewise mammoth cookies.
 Dundee’s ranks high in the “most bang for your buck” category.

 If you haven’t gotten your complete bakery fix, you’ll be glad to know that owners Neil and Stacey Dundas also operate the restaurant next door—which features a doughnut burger on the menu!

 240 N Hemlock, Cannon Beach

-The Cannon Beach Historical Society establishes this bakery’s founding year as 1963, but some think it may go back to the ‘50s.
+The Cannon Beach Historical Society establishes this bakery’s founding year as 1963, but co-owner Robin Christensen thinks it may go back to the ‘50s.

 Whether it’s been around 50 or 60 years, Cannon Beach Bakery’s baked goods are legendary.
 And for good reason.
+As Christensen says, “we do everything.”
 There are the traditional bakery treasures—glazed and cake doughnuts, maple bars and bismarcks, fritters and bear claws, and many off-the-beaten-path possibilities too: Swedish toscas bars, quiche, sailor jacks, and more.